fyceu/Port-of-Entry/README.md

 - Ensure logs are forwarded to SIEM or log collector (retention length based on company policy)
 - Monitor and alert on attempts to clear logs

-Determination of these findings and secuirty recommendations can be derived from the investigation walkthrough [here]().
+Determination of these fidnings and recommendations can be derived from the investigation walkthrough [here](https://github.com/fyceu/Port-of-Entry/blob/main/Walkthrough.md).